AbhishekPardhi/Document-Retrieval/README.md

 # Document-Retrieval (Qdrant+LangChain+FastAPI)
 This repo is an implementation of [Document Retrieval](https://python.langchain.com/docs/modules/data_connection/) as part of the Assignment of chaabi for SDE-1 role - Placements'23.
 This Query Engine uses [Qdrant](https://github.com/qdrant/qdrant) for vector database, [LangChain](https://github.com/langchain-ai/langchain) for performing semantic search and [Streamlit](https://streamlit.io/) for user-interface.
 The DB is hosted on Qdrant Cloud as a cluster with a collection of vectors.
-I've used _OpenAIEmbeddings_ for embedding the vectors.
+I've used [OpenAIEmbeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings) for embedding the vectors.

 ## DocRetrieval in action

 ![demo](data/chat-demo.gif)

 ## API
-I've used FastAPI for the retreival service which can be run with curl as follows:
+I've used FastAPI for the retreival service which can be ran with curl command as follows:
 ```
 curl -X 'GET' \
   'http://127.0.0.1:8000/api/search?q=I%20want%20to%20buy%20shampoo' \